 At this point you can probably see where this is all headed… Coolest Camera on the planet + one of the most Beautiful Places in the world = one sweet Blu-ray DVD.

 I have to admit that when I talk to friends and family living far away from Montana I start to feel a bit guilty.
 We are extremely spoiled to be surrounded by Glacier and Yellowstone National Parks, the Bob Marshall Wilderness and tens of thousands of acres of National Forest and other public lands.

 About a month ago we started talking about the upcoming 2010 Glacier Centennial celebration (Glacier was designated as our nation’s 10th national park on May 11, 1910 which means this year is the 100 year anniversary).
 As often is the case, our conversation turned to how lucky we were to be living here and how it would be nice if everyone could experience what we so often take for granted.

 It was about at that point in the conversation that one of the gang said, “You know we actually do have all the tools we need to share the Glacier that we know and love.
 Why don’t we create a non-traditional Blu-ray disk that would highlight the beauty and grandeur of Glacier National Park?”

 I don’t want to bore you with the details so suffice it to say that our initial brainstorming that day started us down the path of this project we’ve dubbed, “The Parks Project”.

 Our goal is simple.
-Over the next four months we hope to film, produce and distribute a Glacier Blu-ray DVD which will inspire and touch your hearts the way Glacier does for us.
+Film, produce and distribute a Glacier Blu-ray DVD which will inspire and touch your hearts the way Glacier does for us.

 Our vision is to use high definition footage to highlight the beauty and wonder of Glacier National Park.
 There’s no doubt that we will be pulling some fall and summer footage out of our library but we really want to focus on the scenic wonder of winter and spring in Glacier.